 Address: 3950 Las Vegas Blvd S, Las Vegas

 Planning your Vegas trip?
 Use our recommendations for the best nightclubs and lounges, how to get to the Hoover Dam, plus the best shows to see in Vegas!

 4. Be Thrilled by a One-Of-A-Kind Show in Vegas

-There are always magicians and illusionist who have taken up residency at Vegas too.
+There are always magicians and illusionists who have also taken up residency in Vegas.
 See Matt Franco, David Copperfield, or even Piff the Magic Dragon.
 Yep, he’s got his own show here!
 Whatever you choose, you’ll love experiencing one of the best things to do in Las Vegas.